 Rigorous Testing

-Before a piece is deemed market-ready, it undergoes a series of quality control tests:
+An item is not deemed ready for sale until subjected to a series of quality control tests:

-- Structural Integrity: Ensuring all components are securely attached.
+- Structural Integrity: Ensuring that all elements are securely attached.

-- Gemstone Security: Verifying that all stones are firmly set.
+- Gemstone Security: Ensuring that all stones are securely positioned.

 Final Adjustments

-Sometimes minor corrections are necessary.
-Jewelers may re-polish certain areas, adjust solder joints, or re-set gemstones to achieve perfection.
-This step ensures that every piece meets both aesthetic and durability standards.
+Sometimes minor adjustments are necessary.
+Jewelers will re-polish sections, make adjustment to solder seams, or re-set gemstones to make it perfect.
+This ensures that each piece meets and exceeds both beauty and durability standards respectively.

 8. Packaging and Presentation